Claudia Garde: Career

-For her TV movie Die Frau am Ende der Straße with Maren Eggert and Matthias Brandt in the leading roles, she received her first Grimme-Preis-nomination and won the VFF TV Movie Award in 2006.
+She directed the TV movie Die Frau am Ende der Straße (2007), with Maren Eggert and Matthias Brandt in the leading roles.

+In 2021 and 2022 she directed the six-part political thriller TV series set in post-war Germany, Bonn – Alte Freunde, neue Feinde, starring Mercedes Müller in the lead role, along with Max Riemelt, Sebastian Blomberg, Martin Wuttke, and a number of other well-known German actors.
+The series was broadcast on Das Erste in January 2023.

+Other activities

-In addition to her work as a director for film and television Claudia Garde has also worked as a freelance writer and lecturer.
-She lives and works in Berlin.
-With the British composer Colin Towns she connects a longer cooperation.
+In addition to her work as a director for film and television, Garde has also worked as a freelance writer and lecturer.

+She has collaborated with British composer Colin Towns.